optimalstrategy/Qval/README.md

     support APIException handling without DRF integration.
 Define DJANGO_SETTINGS_MODULE or add 'qval.framework_integration.HandleAPIExceptionDjango' to the MIDDLEWARE list.
     ```
+    Take a look at plain Django example [here](examples/django-example).

 3. If you are using Flask, you will need to setup exception handlers:
     ```python